timgit/pg-boss/docs/readme.md

 ### `offComplete(value)`

-Similar to `unprocess()`, but removes an `onComplete()` worker.
+Similar to `stopWorker()`, but removes an `onComplete()` worker.

 **

 ## `fetch()`

-Typically one would use `process()` for automated polling for new jobs based upon a reasonable interval to finish the most jobs with the lowest latency.
-While `process()` is a yet another free service we offer and it can be awfully convenient, sometimes you may have a special use case around when a job can be retrieved.
+Typically one would use `work()` for automated polling for new jobs based upon a reasonable interval to finish the most jobs with the lowest latency.
+While `work()` is a yet another free service we offer and it can be awfully convenient, sometimes you may have a special use case around when a job can be retrieved.
 Or, perhaps like me, you need to provide jobs via other entry points such as a web API.

-`fetch()` allows you to skip all that polling nonsense that `process()` does and puts you back in control of database traffic.
+`fetch()` allows you to skip all that polling nonsense that `work()` does and puts you back in control of database traffic.
 Once you have your shiny job, you'll use either `complete()` or `fail()` to mark it as finished.

 ### `fetch(name)`